eddieblu/.github/profile/webServices/login/login.md

 }
 ```

-And the profile component will display the current user and provide the ability to logout.
+The profile component will display the current user and provide the ability to logout.

 ```jsx
 function Profile() {